mblondel/fenchel-young-losses/README.rst

 Installation
 ------------

+Simply copy relevant files to your project.

-The TensorFlow implementation requires the installation of TensorFlow-addons (<https://github.com/tensorflow/addons>) Simply copy relevant files to your project.
+The TensorFlow implementation requires the installation of `TensorFlow Addons <https://github.com/tensorflow/addons>`_.

 References
 ----------